advantageous/systemd-cloud-watch/README.md

 * Made logging stateless.
 No more need for a state file.
 * No more getting out of sync with CloudWatch.
 * Detects being out of sync and recovers.
-* Fixed error with log messages being too big
+* Fixed error with log messages being too big.
-* Created docker image and scripts to test on Linux (CentOS7)
+* Created docker image and scripts to test on Linux (CentOS7).
-* Code organization (we use a packages)
+* Code organization (we use a packages).
-* Added comprehensive logging which includes debug logging by config
+* Added comprehensive logging which includes debug logging by config.

 ## Log format